Anoerak/Anoerak/README.md

 				      which is a web application to locate devs open to work (Svelte + Symfony).', '2024 - ' : 'I start my first job as a full-stack developer for a Swedish compnay, DynamicSource.
 				     I could not be more happy and excited.
-The company, the position, the team, everything is perfect to me and I have high hope for the future :) .'
+The company, the position, the team, everything is perfect to me and I have high hopes for the future :) .'

 		},